 - The official authorization of the importing country (the customer is located)

-- An End User Certificate (a document that officially determines who will use the delivered material - this document will mostly provide the services that authorize the export)
+- An End User Certificate (a document that officially determines who will use the delivered product - this document will usually be provided to the export licensing authorities)

 - All the documents required for transport (transport slip ...)

-Once the goods arrive at their destination, according to the customs control rules, it will be necessary to call a customs forwarder (who has the appropriate authorization to keep the goods until the customs control has been done and - impossible to cut it - that taxes have been paid).
+Once the goods have arrived at their destination, depending on the customs control rules, it will be necessary to use the services of a customs forwarder (who has the appropriate authorizations to keep the goods until the customs control has been carried out and - impossible to avoid - the taxes have been paid).

-A set of 14 countries adhere to the CIP (Standing International Commission for the Firearms Test).
-This body, hosted by the Belgian government has established a convention that allows member countries recognition of the different marks of proof on weapons, and defined the technical rules (resistance to pressure and the type of projectile, approvals, "ball d "steel" ...) that ensure the quality of weapons and ammunition manufactured by the signatories or imported by them or within their borders.
+A group of 14 countries adheres to the CIP (Permanent International Commission for small arms proof).
+This body, hosted by the Belgian government, has established a convention that allows member countries to recognize the different proof marks on weapons and defines the technical rules (resistance to pressure and the type of projectile, homologations) that ensure the quality of weapons and ammunition manufactured by the signatories or imported by them or within their borders.

-It is a pledge of confidence for the owner who will be certain that the rules of the art have been respected and that the mechanical strength of the weapon allows a safe use.
+It is a pledge of confidence for the owner who will have the certainty that the rules of the art were respected and that the mechanical resistance of the weapon allows its safe use.